CtrlK

 Specificity

-Names the domain (Todoist task management) and lists several actions (projects, sections, filtering, bulk operations), but these are more like categories than concrete specific actions.
+Names the domain (Todoist task management) and lists some actions (projects, sections, filtering, bulk operations), but these are more like categories than concrete specific actions.
 It doesn't detail what specific operations are performed (e.g., 'create tasks', 'move tasks between projects', 'set due dates').

 2 / 3